klaasw/cucumber-boilerplate/README.md

 Forked from https://github.com/webdriverio/cucumber-boilerplate
 This modified project runs cucumber features with the cucumber-js runner instead of WebdriverIO runner.
 It is also used to generate reports with the cucumber-html-reporter.

+Run test with:
+`npm test` or `npx cucumber-js`

 Removed Jest Test